seajaysec/arp_index/README.md

 # The Arp Index - To the Moon
-Check stocks on norns (and make music).

-A script that turns stock market data into musical sequences.
-Watch the market move while creating generative arpeggios.
+Turn stock market data into musical sequences.
+Watch the market move while creating generative arpeggios with Molly the Poly.

 ## Installation